 - In GURPS, there is an advantage called Rapier Wit, which enables its user to stun an opponent with a well-chosen remark.
 And it is a free action.

-- Mutants And Masterminds has the Taunt Feat, which allows a character to use their Bluff Skill to lower an opponent's defenses.
+- Mutants & Masterminds has the Taunt Feat, which allows a character to use their Bluff Skill to lower an opponent's defenses.

-- Notably averted in the climactic duel in Macbeth:
+- Averted (though the trope apparently hadn't been invented yet) in the climactic duel in Macbeth: